saferpay/sndbx/texts/psd2.md

 A Soft decline is thrown, if a transaction without SCA is attempted, but the card issuer wants SCA to be performed.
 This usually happens during any kind of MIT, like <a href="recurring.html">Recurring Payments</a>.
 In these cases, you have to contact your customer, so he/she may initiate another recurring chain, with SCA.
-So in case of <a href="recurring.html">Recurring Payments</a>, a new initial transaction has to be made.
+So in case of <a href="recurring.html">Recurring Payments</a>, a new initial transaction has to be made, or a new Alias, has to be created, **with SCA and a forced challange flow (see above)**.

 ### Example of a Soft Decline Error message